7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 You can branch out from there and help your child expand their horizons based on book choice, but also, let them explore their interests and their world through the printed word to their heart's desire.

 There is a story out there for every niche or subject under the sun.
 I mean, there is a story about EVERYTHING!
 Just check Amazon or your local library and you'll find a book about anything you can dream up.
 And, speaking of grabbing kids' attention in the digital age, be sure when you get your kid a tablet to dowload Audible so you can take advantage of audiobooks for your child.

 At school, the teacher may require your child to read from their own "level" (I hate this, by the way, when done in a way that embarrasses a child or singles them out).
 But at home?
 No way, Jack!
 Let them read what they want.
-(Go ahead and throw in a book or two at their proper level, too, though - yes, do that as well.)
+(Go ahead and throw in a book or two at the level of decoding they are at.)

-Another piece of advice I'd like to impart: Make sure you leave each night with a cliff-hanger.
+Another piece of advice I'd like to impart: When you read aloud, make sure you leave each night with a cliff-hanger.
 As you do read-alouds to your child, make sure there is something exciting to look forward to tomorrow.